rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 	...
 ~~~

-The script `Docker/build_dockerrun.sh` is run and the output is redirected to the `Dockerrun.aws.json` file.
+The script `Docker/build_dockerrun.sh` is run, and the output is redirected to the `Dockerrun.aws.json` file.

 The script itself is nothing special: